-The Management Board shall be responsible for drawing up the consolidated financial statements in the ESEF format.
-This responsibility shall include the selection and use of the relevant XBRL tags, using the taxonomia set out in the ESEF Regulation.
+The Management Board is responsible for the preparation of the consolidated financial statements in ESEF format in accordance with the labeling requirements and technical requirements for the Uniform Electronic Reporting Format specifications set forth in the ESEF Regulation.
+This responsibility includes the selection and application of appropriate XBRL tags, using the taxonomy specified in the ESEF Regulation.